brovolia/DKFZ/README.md

 ## Before started

 Please, make sure, that you have set the required environment with setup_shiny.sh script.
+Via this script you will download the necessary R environment from https://disk.yandex.com/d/q12WxWEjkOaO0A